 Dresses.
 Occasions.
-No. 8A Ceremonial Bush Jacket Bush Jacket Drill Trousers Cap or Green Beret Sam Browne Belt and Brace Sword Medals Khaki or Green (a) Ceremonial occasions in hot weather. (b) When Other Ranks R.M. wear No. 5 Dress.
-Note.-Commando Units only.
+No. 5D Shirt Sleeve Order Khaki Shirt Khaki Battledress Trousers Beret Black Web Belt Whistle and Lanyard Ashore in U.K. only, in hot weather, as ordered, when other Ranks R.M. wear No. 3B Dress.
+No. 6A and No. 7 Mess Dress Scarlet Mess Jacket Blue Mess Waistcoat Blue Serge Trousers (a) Mess Dinners. (b) When Naval Officers wear No. 6A and No. 7 Dresses.
+No. 8 Ceremonial Khaki Drill Khaki Drill Tunic Khaki Drill Trousers Cap Sam Browne Belt and Brace Sword When Naval Officers wear No. 8 Dress.
+Note. -Helmet to be worn when ordered.
+No. 8A Ceremonial Bush Jacket Bush Jacket Drill Trousers } Khaki or Green Cap or Green Beret Sam Browne Belt and Brace Sword Medals (a) Ceremonial occasions in hot weather. (b) When Other Ranks R.M. wear No. 5 Dress.
+Note. -Commando Units only.
 Nos.
 9A 9B and 10 Tropical Undress Khaki Drill Tunic Khaki Drill Trousers Cap Sam Browne Belt and Brace Sword (a) When Naval Officers wear Nos.
 9A, 9B and 10 Dresses. (b) When Other Ranks R.M. wear No. 7 Dress.
-No. 11A and No. 12 Tropical Mess Dress White Mess Jacket Blue Serge Trousers Scarlet Kamarband (a) Mess Dinner. (b) When Naval Officers wear Nos.
+No. 11A White Mess Dress White Mess Jacket Blue Serge Trousers White Mess Waistcoat Optional Dress, to be worn when Naval Officers wear No. 11A Dress.
+No. 12 White Mess Undress White Mess Jacket Blue Serge Trousers Scarlet Kamarband (a) Mess Dinners. (b) When Naval Officers wear Nos.
 11A and 12 Dresses.
-12A Tropical Mess Undress White Tropical Shirt (Naval Officers' pattern) with detachable Shoulder Straps Blue Serge Trousers Scarlet Kamarband (a) Optional Dress for informal evening wear in hot climates. (b) When Naval Officers wear No. 12A Dress.
-No. 13 and No. 13A Tropical Dress Shirt or Bush Jacket Drill Shorts Beret Hosetops Black Web Belt Black Anklets (a) Routine duties ashore and afloat in hot weather. (b) When Naval Officers wear Nos.
+No. 12A Tropical Mess Undress White Tropical Shirt (Naval Officers' pattern) with detachable Shoulder Straps Blue Serge Trousers Scarlet Kamarband (a) Optional Dress for informal evening wear in hot climates. (b) When Naval Officers wear No. 12A Dress.
+No. 13 and No. 13A Tropical Dress Shirt or Bush Jacket } Khaki or Green Drill Shorts Beret Hosetops Black Web Belt Black Anklets (a) Routine duties ashore and afloat in hot weather. (b) When Naval Officers wear Nos.
 13 and 13A Dresses.
 No. 14 Action Dress Khaki Shirt Blue Serge Trousers Cap or Blue Beret When Naval Officers wear No. 14 Dress.
-No. 15 Tropical Battledress Bush Jacket Drill Trousers Beret Black Web Belt Black Anklets No Medal Ribbons (a) Military training ashore and afloat. (b) Active Service ashore.
+No. 15 Tropical Battledress Bush Jacket Drill Trousers } Khaki or Green Beret Black Web Belt Black Anklets No Medal Ribbons (a) Military training ashore and afloat. (b) Active Service ashore.